teamwall/teamwall/README.md

 #### Respond

-A JSON string with two keys:
+A JSON string representing a literal object with two keys:

 * token: a string representing the unique API token
 * ttl: the token time-to-live